2025 Taiwan Lantern Festival: Pingxi, Taipei, Taoyuan & Other Events

 You could say that the Lantern Festival is an extension of Lunar New Year celebrations (see my guide to Lunar New Year in Taiwan and what’s open or closed during the holidays).

 However, most Lantern Festivals in Taiwan takes place for several days or weeks.
-The Pingxi Lantern Festival takes place on the two Saturdays closest to the date.
+The Pingxi Sky Lantern Festival takes place on the two different days around Lantern Festival.
 The national event and regional lantern displays take place for several weeks, but the dates are different in every city.

 Small events like Yanshui Beehive Fireworks Festival, Bombing of Master Handan, Bombing the Dragon, Bombing of Tudi Gong, and Baiming Festival only take place for one day on the actual Lantern Festival.